nnistelrooij/bitewings/README.md

 ### Preprocessing

-Unzip the downloaded data collected for the study to the `data/` folder.
-As the teeth and tooth findings were annotated independently, each tooth finding needs to matched to a tooth with corresponding FDI number.
-Please run `bitewings/preprocess/assign_fdis.py` to automatically assign tooth findings to teeth.
-Subsequently, `bitewings/preprocess/split_images.py` can be run to split the images into train, validation, and test.
+Unzip the downloaded data collected from The Netherlands to the `../data/` folder.
+As the teeth and tooth findings were annotated independently, each tooth finding needs to be matched to a tooth with corresponding FDI number.
+Please run `bitewings/preprocess/preprocess.py` to automatically assign tooth findings to teeth and to split the images into train, validation, and test.

-Furthermore, `bitewings/preprocess/intensities.py` and `bitewings/preprocess/prevalences.py` can be run to visualize the intensity distribution and tooth finding prevalances of the bitewings from each nationality.
+Furthermore, `bitewings/preprocess/intensities.py` and `bitewings/preprocess/prevalences.py` can be run to visualize the intensity distribution and to show the tooth finding prevalances of the bitewings from The Netherlands.
+Please note that the data from The Netherlands does not include implants.

 ### Training

-A pretrained model can be fine-tuned on bitewings from Germany and The Netherlands using the following command:
+After pretraining a model on the OdontoAI dataset, the model checkpoint in the working directory can be copied to `../checkpoints/<model>_odonto.pth`, after which it can be fine-tuned on the bitewings from The Netherlands using the following command:

 ```bash
 PYTHONPATH=. python mmdetection/tools/train.py bitewings/configs/config_<model>.py